argus-authz/argus-metapackage/README.md

 Debian and Fedora compatible packages can be build.

-To build source RPM package: `make srpm`
-To build binary RPM package: `make rpm`
+To build source RPM package: `make srpm` and to build binary RPM package: `make rpm`

-To build Debian source package: `make deb-src`
-To build Debian binary package: `make deb`
+To build Debian source package: `make deb-src` and to build Debian binary package: `make deb`

 Packages
 --------